xolvio/qualityfaster/README.md

 ```

 #### On CI
-Technically, all you need to do is this:
+All you need to do is this:
 ```
-npm install
-CI=1 npm test
+npm run ci
 ```

-But you might need to do a little more setup depending on your specific CI environment.
+You might need to do a little more setup depending on your specific CI environment.

 This repository already includes a `circle.yml` and `travis.yml` files that runs Chimp on CircleCI and TravisCI, as well as taking care of all the dependency caching.